Does Fish Oil Lower Cholesterol?

 In the late 1970s, dietary guidelines were issued to the entire population in response to the epidemic of heart disease.
 The message?
 Eat less fat.
 We listened, and four decades later, heart disease is still the number one killer of Americans.

-Turns out, not all fat is bad for us, and by reducing all types of fat in our diet, we created a nutritional deficiency that left us sick, tired, and, and less healthy.
+Turns out, not all fat is bad for us, and by reducing all types of fat in our diet, we created a nutritional deficiency that left us sick, tired, and less healthy.

 C15:0 helps keep our cells healthy by: